 When you have a solar PV system installed, you are generating free electricity whenever the sun is shining.
 During periods of low electricity demand, you may actually generate more electricity than your home is consuming.
 When this happens, net metering regulations stipulate that your electric utility must purchase your surplus electricity.
 Depending on the size of a solar PV system and household power consumption habits, you can expect to reduce your electric bill by 40%-80%.

-It's important to consider solar energy as one element in a larger overall home energy saving plan that includes high levels of insulation, improved air-tightness, energy-efficient water heating and top-performing heating and cooling systems.
+It's important to consider solar energy as one element in a larger overall home energy saving plan that includes high levels of insulation, improved air-tightness, and top-performing heating and cooling systems.
 Put another way: For optimum energy savings, you need to reduce (energy consumption) before you produce (solar energy).
-Keep in mind that solar energy can also be used in a solar thermal system that saves money by producing solar-heated water.

 A smart choice.
 Solar panels are low maintenance and will work effectively for years.